London's Hottest New Hotels

-It was still under scaffolding and a scrim when I saw it, but I could feel sparks coming off Belgraves, a Thompson Hotel, on Chesham Place.
+It was still under scaffolding and a scrim when I saw it, but I could feel sparks coming off Belgraves, a Thompson Hotel (now known as The Hari), on Chesham Place.
 This is the heart of Tatler-ville, where shopping means champers from Jeroboams and lingerie from Agent Provocateur, and you run into royals at the Tesco.
 Thompson Hotels cofounder Jason Pomeranc saw the need here for a slight homage to British tradition with a rock-’n’-roll edge.
 “London hotels are differentiated by the level of intimacy that they offer,” he says, calling the Belgraves “alternative luxury.”.

 That inscrutable white-glass building on Leicester Square that you’ve been wondering about is the W London - Leicester Square.
 When you arrive, don’t be surprised to find a velvet rope with a crowd behind it, tall beauties with clipboards yanking down their too-short dresses, and a formidable young man to confirm that you are indeed a hotel guest.